 The company’s service fees to send money abroad can range anywhere from $0 to $3.99, depending on how fast customers want it to be.

-There are Economy (the cheapest) or Express delivery options.
-The Express option is important in cases of emergencies.
+There are two options with service fees which are Economy (the cheapest) or Express.
+Certainly, the Express option is important in cases of emergencies.
 If it doesn’t get there in a few minutes (around 5 minutes), the company promises to refund you the money.